 Management of Early Learning Coalition of Southwest Florida, Inc. is responsible for establishing and maintaining effective internal control over compliance with the types of compliance requirements referred to above.
-In planning and performing our audit of compliance, we considered Early Learning Coalition of Southwest Florida, Inc.'s internal control over compliance with the types of requirements that could have a direct and material effect on each major federal program and state project to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing an opinion on compliance for each major federal program and state project and to test and report on internal control over compliance in accordance with the Uniform Guidance, and Chapter 10.650, Rules of the Auditor.
+In planning and performing our audit of compliance, we considered Early Learning Coalition of Southwest Florida, Inc.'s internal control over compliance with the types of requirements that could have a direct and material effect on each major federal program and state project to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing an opinion on compliance for each major federal program and state project and report on internal control over compliance, and Chapter 10.650, Rules of the Auditor